Sanae Takaichi: Social issues

 Takaichi has expressed socially conservative views on several issues.
 She said in December 2020 that proposed legislation to recognize separate family names for married couples could "destroy the social structure based on family units", and led an LDP group of legislators opposed to the change.
-Takaichi also opposes revising the Imperial Household Law to allow women to ascend the Chrysanthemum Throne.
+Takaichi also opposes revising the Imperial Household Law to allow women to ascend the Chrysanthemum Throne again.
 While opposing the legalization of same-sex marriage, she has also said that "there should be no prejudice against sexual orientation or gender identity" and expressed support in "promoting understanding itself."

-Takaichi has supported shutting down media outlets that demonstrate repeated political bias.
 Noting a discrepancy in the existing law, which criminalises causing damage to foreign, but not Japanese flags, she proposed and supported a bill to penalize damaging the Japanese flag with "imprisonment for two years or less, or a fine of up to 200,000 yen (about $1,930)".